MICS

 Claim Requests

-A claim request contains a destination address where all the cryptocurrency from the vault has to be transferred when the request is executed.
+A claim request contains a destination address where all the cryptocurrency from the vault has to be spent when the request is executed.

 The smart contract has 1 slot for each public key with which it can be configured: owner, witness, inheritor, custodian.
 When the smart contract receives a claim request, it verifies its signature and it stores the request in the slot which is associated to the public key for which the request was signed, within certain rules, possibly overriding the existing request, and later (with a time delay) executes the request within certain rules.
 A request which is stored in a slot is known as a pending claim request.